 Create Hive tables

 To create a Hive table, you can use the GUI or you can use Hive queries.
-For information about using Hive queries, see Run Apache Hive queries.
+For information about using Hive queries, see Create and run Hive queries.

-From your cluster, navigate to Hive Databases > default.
+From your cluster, choose Hive Databases > default.

 Right-click default, and select Create Table.

-Select Create Table to submit the job to create the new Hive table.
+Select the Create Table button to submit the job, which creates the new Hive table.